 When I visited Tokyo I went to the marvelous three-building Tstutaya store in Daikanyama.
 We were wandering around the area and got lucky discovering the most beautiful bookstore I have ever been to.

-The selection of art books and magazines from all over the globe is huge in this Tsutaya and they even carry Cds and Dvds on the first floor.
-But apart from all that (which was already pretty awesome) they have a very cosy lounge inside the heart of the store.
+The selection of art books and magazines from all over the globe is huge in this Tsutaya and they even carry Cds and DVDs on the first floor.
+But apart from all that (which was already pretty awesome), they have a very cozy lounge inside the heart of the store.
 We had some cocktails there which were very delicious just sitting around in this pretty luxurious space inside the most beautiful bookstore.